Daniela C. ZarnescuProfessor, Principal Investigator

 Matthew ScanduraUndergraduate Researcher

-I’m a junior studying Molecular & Cellular Biology and Biochemistry.
+I’m studying Molecular & Cellular Biology and Biochemistry.
 My current research is focused on verifying the pathological relevance of identified translational targets of TDP-43 in ALS.
-After graduation I hope to continue doing research in a PhD program as well as keeping up with my current hobbies of writing and acting.
+After graduation I hope to continue doing research in a PhD program and explore opportunities in science outreach and communication, as well as keeping up with my current hobbies of writing and acting.

 Gabe BirchakUndergraduate Researcher

-Hi, my name is Gabe Birchak, and I am a second year student majoring in molecular and cellular biology and minoring in biochemistry.
+Hi, my name is Gabe Birchak, and I am majoring in molecular and cellular biology and minoring in biochemistry.
 I currently do work examining and intervening in the metabolic processes of fruit flies expressing ALS phenotypes.
 I have aspirations of performing research as a molecular geneticist.
 My hobbies include playing the guitar and golfing.

 Randall EckUndergraduate Researcher